SuzukoUsami/Platformer/readme.md

 	- menu can be clickable with the controller,
 	- chimney smoke particles,
 	- chimney secret room,
+	- hold arrow down key to jump off the thin platform,

  ### fix:
 	- loading when no save file is present,- fire worm can't shoot player when above him,